AlbanDAVID/Toutui/CONTRIBUTING.md

 - **Share your theme**: Check [here](https://github.com/AlbanDAVID/Toutui-theme).
 - **Suggestions/feedback**: Open an issue (feature request) or use [discussions](https://github.com/AlbanDAVID/Toutui/discussions).
 - **Bugs**: Report bugs not listed in issues or [known bugs](https://github.com/AlbanDAVID/Toutui/blob/main/known_bugs.md).
 Use the appropriate issue section (Installation issue or bug report).
-- **Code**: Fork the repo, create a branch, and submit a pull request. **I encourage you to discuss your ideas with me before a PR** (to ensure no one else is working on it).
-Code doesn’t need to be perfect—let’s collaborate and improve it together!
+- **Code**: Fork the repo, create a branch, and submit a pull request.